Virtual events may sound like the company motto from 2020. But odds are, you and your company experienced a successful virtual conference or two.

 #1.
 Determine your virtual event platform

-There are, of course, several different webinar platforms and virtual events platforms to choose from.
-But at its core, you’ll want to make sure that your virtual conference platform is user-friendly and able to take on both your small and large scale virtual conference needs.
+There are, of course, several different webinar platforms and virtual platforms to choose from.
+But at its core, you’ll want to make sure that your virtual platform is user-friendly and able to take on both your small and large-scale virtual conference needs.

-As a first to-do on your event planning list, this is your time to shop around.
+As the first to-do on your event planning list, this is your time to shop around.
 See which webinar platform offers what features and which virtual event platforms have gotten the most praise.

-At this point, you can bet that most people have had their fair share of virtual conference platforms.
+At this point, you can bet that people are familiar with most virtual conference platforms out there, including the features they like and dislike.
 So take in what they’ve learned to choose the best virtual event platform for your virtual conference needs.

 What engagement tools do you want event attendees to utilize?

-If you hosted a successful virtual event with a specific virtual events platform, you may not want to change things up.
-But consider these factors when looking into a virtual conference platform for your next online event.
+If you hosted a successful virtual trade show with a specific virtual platform, you may not want to change things up.
+But consider these factors when looking into a virtual platform for your next online event.

-Having a video chat might seem somewhat overwhelming if you’re hosting virtual events of a large scale.
+Having a video chat might seem somewhat overwhelming if you’re hosting events on a large scale.
 But for a virtual meeting, for example, having a chat feature can eliminate unnecessary banter.